JoachimColine/easy-led-panel/README.md

 ## What is it?

 This repository aims to
-- provide [guidelines](#how-to-build-an-led-panel) for assembling and programming a simple LED panel,
+- provide [guidelines](#how-to-build-your-led-panel) for assembling and programming a simple LED panel using LED strips,
-- give public access to the [PCB files](/kicad) of a component I called the Octobridge,
+- give public access to the [PCB files](/kicad) of a component (the _Octobridge_),
-- provide a way to simulate LED animations on your computer, allowing easy tests without hardware, (TBD)
+- provide a way to [simulate](#how-to-simulate-your-led-panel) your LED panel on your computer, allowing easy tests without hardware,
 - suggest some program snippets that can be directly uploaded to your LED panel.
 (TBD)

 I had the chance to put this project to practice with my <a href= "https://www.touchouss.lol/">improv team</a>.
 By aligning 8 strips of 150 LEDs and with a little programming, we put on a great show!  :sunglasses: